 At a forum in Vietnam last September, she expressed doubts that critics of the verdict had understood the summary of the court’s decisions to date.
 “If anybody feels there has been a miscarriage of justice, I would like them to point it out,” she said.

 Many took her up on the offer.
 Diplomats attended the trials and rights groups highlighted the fact that the reporters were entrapped.
 Mike Pence raised the issue with the state counsellor at an international forum in Singapore in November.
-Bill Richardson, former member of the Myanmar advisory board on the Rohingya crisis and American ambassador to the United Nations, recounted how Aung San Suu Kyi became very angry when he raised the issue of the jailed reporters in January.
+Bill Richardson, former member of the Myanmar advisory board on the Rohingya crisis and US ambassador to the United Nations, recounted how Aung San Suu Kyi became very angry when he raised the issue of the jailed reporters in January.

 The case also showed the military’s influence over the judiciary

 The Supreme Court rejected Wa Lone and Kyaw Soe Oo’s last appeal on April 23.
 After the ruling, government spokesman Zaw Htay indirectly communicated to the reporters’ families that if they wanted to seek a presidential pardon, they had to stop filing appeals.
 Pan Ei Mon, Wa Lone’s wife, said that the families followed the advice and then sent their request for a pardon.

 The case was not entirely Aung San Suu Kyi’s to decide.
 She has influence over Myanmar’s judiciary but the military, known as the Tatmadaw, has at least as much sway.
 Most justices on the Supreme Court are military appointees and government and military officials often direct or coerce judges.

 “Myanmar clearly still has a long way to go in terms of judicial independence.
 The jailing of the Reuters reporters on such flimsy and fabricated charges made that clear for the world to see,” Crispin told ASEAN Today.